mraml/DiceAnotherDay/Dice/DieForTheColony.md

 ### 4. SABOTAGE
 - Target one of your opponent's unused d20s
 - Roll your d20
-- If you roll 17 or higher, the targeted d20 cannot be used this turn
+- If you roll **15 or higher**, the targeted d20 cannot be used this turn
 - Your opponent may attempt to evade by rolling one of their unassigned d20s
-- If they roll 15 or higher, they successfully evade
+- If they roll **13 or higher**, they successfully evade

 ### 5. FORTIFY
 - Choose one center d6
 - Roll your d20
-- If you roll 16 or higher:
+- If you roll **14 or higher**:
   - Place a marker on that d6 (use a coin or token)
-  - While marked, opponents need to roll 13+ (instead of 11+) for Direct Assaults against this d6
+  - While marked, opponents need to roll **13+ (instead of 11+)** for Attacks against this d6
   - Remove all markers at the end of your next turn
 - This action cannot be blocked

 ## Strategy Tips
 - **Ants**: Focus on protecting high-value d6s (showing 5s) while steadily advancing others
 - **Grasshoppers**: Target d6s showing high numbers first to slow the ants' progress
-- Territory Control creates temporary safe zones for your most critical objectives
+- Fortify creates temporary safe zones for your most critical objectives
-- Swarm Tactics offer efficient but less reliable progress
+- Mobilize offers efficient but less reliable progress
+- Sabotage can cripple opponents when timed correctly

 ## Victory Conditions
 - **Ant Colony** wins if all four center d6s show "6"